MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 :::image type="content" source="./images/mission-critical-subscription-scale.gif" alt-text="Diagram that shows how subscription scale approach." lightbox="./images/mission-critical-subscription-scale.gif" border="false":::

+## Oracle application designs

+Oracle workloads such as Siebel, E-Business Suite, JD Edwards, and Peoplesoft have specific application design patterns for Azure.
+Below are example Azure architecture diagrams and more product detail of each Oracle workload designed for setting up internal and external user access.
+Note the application design considerations and the Azure services used for each design.

 ### Siebel on Azure
 Siebel is an on-premises CRM application that is used in many ways by companies.
 Siebel is one of the most complex applications in Oracle’s portfolio.